 - IAPMEI– State Agency for Competitiveness and Innovation (only available in Portuguese)

 - Iniciativa Lisboa - Lisbon Municipality (only available in Portuguese)

 - Entrepreneur Platform - AIP (only available in Portuguese)

 Some other public and private institutions engaged in promoting and supporting researchers' and entrepreneurs' initiatives in various fields of activity:

-- Acredita Portugal (available only in Portuguese)
+- Acredita Portugal (only available in Portuguese)

-- Fundação AEP (available only in Portuguese)
+- Fundação AEP (only available in Portuguese)

 - Fundação Eugénio de Almeida (available only in Portuguese)

 - Fundação da Juventude (available only in Portuguese)

 - IEFP - Institute of Employment and Vocational Training (only available in Portuguese)

 - Santa Casa da Misericórdia de Lisboa - Banco de Inovação Social (only available in Portuguese)

 - Youth Portal (only available in Portuguese)